[manual index][section index]

 Init must be called before any other function.

-Mount is similar to Sys->mount (see sys-bind(1)), but uses factotum to authenticate, if the server requires it.
-Factotum->mount should be used instead of Sys->mount when mounting file servers that use auth(5) to authenticate.
+Mount is similar to Sys->mount (see sys-bind(2)), but uses factotum to authenticate, if the server requires it.
+Factotum->mount should be used instead of Sys->mount when mounting file servers that use attach(5) to authenticate.
 (If the server on fd does not require authentication, Factotum->mount simply calls Sys->mount.)
 Mount returns (v,ai).
 If the integer v is non-negative, the mount succeeded; on error, v is negative, either the authentication or the mount failed, ai is nil, and the system error string contains a diagnostic.
 If the server required authentication and that was successful, ai is a non-nil reference to an Authinfo value containing the agreed user IDs, a capability for cap(3) that is valid only on the server, and an array of bytes containing a shared secret that can be used by client and server to create encryption and hashing keys for the conversation.

 Getuserpasswd returns a tuple (user,password) containing the values for the user and !password attributes of a factotum entry that has proto=pass and matches the given keyspec.
 The tuple values are nil if no entry matches or the caller lacks permission to see them.